simonmichael/hledger/doc/SPEC-lots.md

   (date, label, cost) must match the source lot.
   (Transfers must preserve the source lot's identity, and can't rename a lot.)
   Transfer postings (both from and to) must not have explicit transacted cost (@ or @@); this is an error.
-  When the transfer-to quantity is less than the transfer-from quantity (a transfer+fee pattern), lots are selected for the full source quantity, then split: the transfer portion's lots are recreated at the destination, and the fee portion's lots are consumed from source only (generating from-postings on lot subaccounts with no corresponding to-postings, like a silent disposal with no gain).
+  Transfer-from and transfer-to postings need not pair one to one: per commodity, one source posting can feed several destinations or several sources one destination, as long as the total from/to quantities are equal - a quantity mismatch is a load-time error (#2692).
+Each source posting selects its lots (from its own account, with its own selector), and the selected lots are distributed across the destination postings in sorted group order, splitting lots at destination boundaries; lot identity is preserved (`processTransferGroup` in Lots.hs).
-  (The common case, where a single non-asset posting matches the fee quantity exactly, is normally handled before classification by fee outflow auto-splitting - see "Auto-splitting lot transfer fees" below - which produces an explicit dispose portion instead.
-This path remains for patterns auto-split doesn't detect, eg a fee split across multiple postings.)
+  Formerly, a from>to quantity difference was consumed from the source silently (an implicit fee disposal); that is now handled only by the explicit fee auto-split - see "Auto-splitting lot transfer fees" below - which requires the fee recorded as its own posting with the exact fee quantity, and produces an explicit dispose portion.
+Patterns auto-split doesn't detect (eg a fee split across multiple postings) are errors suggesting that form.

 - An equity transfer is a variant of a lot transfer that happens in two parts across separate transactions (e.g. a closing transaction transfers lots into equity, and an